Getting into college isn’t always easy. Follow this checklist to stay on track!

 1. Do your research

-- Talk to our recruiter
+- Schedule an appointment with our recruiter

 - Check out our Freshman FAQ (or the Transfer FAQs)